Gee Jon: Trial and sentencing

 Gee and Sing were defended by attorneys James M. Frame and Fiore Raffetto.
-Sing recanted his confession and entered a not guilty plea along with Gee.
-In February 1922, both were convicted and sentenced to death in the District Court of Mineral County, Nevada.
+During their preliminary hearing on September 8, 1921, Sing recanted his confession and entered a not guilty plea along with Gee.
+That same year, trial took place from November 28 to December 3 at the Seventh Judicial District Court for Mineral County in Hawthorne, Nevada.
+A jury found them guilty of first-degree murder and in February 1922, both were sentenced to death by Judge J. Emmet Walsh.
+A motion for a new trial by Frame was denied.
 A bill authorizing the use of lethal gas had passed the Nevada State Legislature in 1921, making Gee and Sing eligible to become the first people to be executed by this method.
+They were incarcerated at the death row of Nevada State Prison in Carson City.
+While on death row, Gee's weight dropped from 129 lb to 90 lb by the time of his execution.

+Appeals

+For the next three years, Frame and Raffetto remained focus on overturning Gee and Sing's death sentence, taking nearly no other cases during this time.
+Frame argued that Gee's sentence constituted cruel and unusual punishment, but his appeal was denied in January 1923.
+The Supreme Court of Nevada instead complimented the state legislators for "inflicting the death penalty in the most humane manner known to modern science".
+Raffetto unsuccessfully filed a writ of certiorari with the U.S. 9th Circuit Court of Appeals in San Francisco and a second appeal to the state supreme court was blocked.
+In January 1924, they started several petitions for life imprisonment across Nevada, supported by students of the University of Nevada, Reno and the Reno branch of the League of Women Voters.
+Media reported on this with mixed reactions, particularly in regards to the fact that Gee and Sing were of Chinese descent.
+The Fallon Standard opined that if Sing had been white, he would have received a second-degree murder conviction at most while the Tonopah Daily Times remained in support of execution to dissuade gang violence, referring to the condemned as "Chinese coolies".

 On January 25, 1924, Sing's sentence was commuted to life imprisonment because he was only nineteen years old and Gee had been the one to commit the shooting, also highlighting that unlike Gee, who was described as "an illiterate Chinese unacquainted with American customs", Sing had been born in the United States, was educated at a bilingual grammar school and had cooperated with the authorities; he was released on parole in 1938.
-Frame argued that Gee's sentence constituted cruel and unusual punishment, but his appeal was denied.
-The Supreme Court of Nevada instead complimented the state legislators for "inflicting the death penalty in the most humane manner known to modern science".
-Raffetto unsuccessfully filed a writ of certiorari with the U.S. 9th Circuit Court of Appeals in San Francisco.
-Gee was incarcerated in Nevada State Prison at Carson City and initially intended to be gassed alongside another murderer, Mexican national Thomas Russell, whose sentence was commuted to life imprisonment a day before the execution date.
+In an attempt to have Gee resentenced as well, three final appeals were launched by Frame to the state supreme court, the Ormsby County District Court and the U.S. District Court in Carson City, but all were denied between February 4–7, 1924.
+Gee was initially intended to be gassed alongside another murderer, Mexican national Thomas Russell, whose sentence was commuted to life imprisonment a day before the execution date.